Deportivo Curibamba

 Club Deportivo Curibamba is a Peruvian football club, playing in the city of Andahuaylas, Apurímac.

 The club is the biggest of Andahuaylas city, and one of the biggest in Apurímac Province.

-The club play in the Copa Perú which is the third division of the Peruvian league.
+The club plays in the Copa Perú, which is the third division of the Peruvian league.

 History

-The club have played at the second level of Peruvian football in the 2006 Segunda División Peruana, but was relegated the same year.
+The club has played at the second level of Peruvian football in the 2006 Segunda División Peruana, but was relegated the same year.

-In the 2007 Copa Perú, the club classified to the National Stage, but was eliminated by IDUNSA of Arequipa in the Round of 16.
+In the 2007 Copa Perú, the club qualified to the National Stage, but was eliminated by IDUNSA of Arequipa in the Round of 16.